Adicum offers the opportunity to prepare for the ZAP IMS/BMS 2024.

 Time: 9:30 – 12:00 h

-Saturday: 20.05.23 bis 10.06.2023
+Saturday: 20.05.23 to 10.06.2023

 Costs: 897 CHF

-Preparation for the entrance examination In our courses covers the entire programme.
-A second preparation is not recommended.
-Those who wish to invest more in addition to the required homework can delve deeper into the school material so that he/she gets the best possible preliminary grade, or repeat the material covered with the help of the course materials or suitable materials.
-Learners can also book individual lessons to deepen individual gaps in the material.
+Our courses cover the entire entrance exam preparation program.
+A second preparation session is not recommended.
+Those who wish to invest more time beyond the required homework can delve deeper into the school material to achieve the best possible preliminary grade, or review the material covered using course materials or other suitable resources.
+Students can also book individual tutoring to address specific gaps in their knowledge.

 It is important to Adicum to create a good learning environment so that every student feels supported.
 Should there be a drop in performance, the parents will be contacted and together we will find a way for the student to regain courage and motivation.